 |Airstream Model||Fresh Tank (gal)||Gray Tanks (gal)||Black Tank (gal)|

 |20′ Flying Cloud||23||21||18|

 Holding Tank Space

 The black water tank (sewage) is good for several days up to a week depending on the size of your Airstream.
-Each flush equals about a ½ gallon so you can estimate how many days you can go without dumping the tanks by guessing how many times a day you flush.
-As with water, many dry camping sites may not have a sewer connection at the site but provide a dump station where you can dump on your way out (this is recommended only for those who are going on multi-day dry-camping trips, otherwise we flush and sanitize all tanks as part of our service).
+Each flush equals about a ½ gallon so you can estimate accordingly.
+As with water, many dry camping sites may not have a sewer connection at the site but provide a dump station where you can dump on your way out (this is recommended only for those who are going on multi-day dry-camping trips, otherwise we flush and sanitize all tanks when they come back as part of our service).